ucam-department-of-psychiatry/crate/docs/source/misc/semehr.rst

     docker-compose -f "${ELASTICSEARCH_COMPOSE}" down

-Alternatively, you could fire up another terminal (and enter the same variable definitions as above) to see both operating.
+Alternatively, you could fire up another terminal (and enter the same variable definitions as above, plus the ``curl`` command) to see the output from both simultaneously.

 Now run SemEHR: